Metal–organic framework: Gravimetric method

-The increased mass of the MOF due to the stored hydrogen is directly calculated by a highly sensitive microbalance.
+The increased mass of the MOF due to the stored hydrogen is directly calculated by a sensitive microbalance.
 Due to buoyancy, the detected mass of adsorbed hydrogen decreases again when a sufficiently high pressure is applied to the system because the density of the surrounding gaseous hydrogen becomes more and more important at higher pressures.
 Thus, this "weight loss" has to be corrected using the volume of the MOF's frame and the density of hydrogen.

 Volumetric method

 The changing of amount of hydrogen stored in the MOF is measured by detecting the varied pressure of hydrogen at constant volume.
 The volume of adsorbed hydrogen in the MOF is then calculated by subtracting the volume of hydrogen in free space from the total volume of dosed hydrogen.

 Other methods of hydrogen storage

 There are six possible methods that can be used for the reversible storage of hydrogen with a high volumetric and gravimetric density, which are summarized in the following table, (where ρ_{m} is the gravimetric density, ρ_{v} is the volumetric density, T is the working temperature, and P is the working pressure):